jeanCarloMachado/talks-courses/many-facets-cn/presentation.md

 ## Specific Subjects

-Describes fields in which the natural phenomena is abstracted to solve human problems.
+Describes fields in which the natural phenomena is abstracted to solve human problems

+. . .

 Where these methods can be implemented.

+. . .

 And looks to understand understand biology as information processing.

-. . .

-The classical's:
+## Classical use of CN

 - Cellular automata

 - Neural networks

 - Evolutionary computation

-. . .

-New areas:
+## New areas

 - Swarm intelligence

 - Artificial immune systems